 Now you know why the ports are so busy, but have you thought about how these ports can affect leasing charges?

-Let’s give you an example – you’re planning a shipment from Shanghai, China to Los Angeles, US.
-The Port of Los Angeles is an extremely busy port and has faced serious port congestion and delays this year.
-As a result, the leasing charges for this port skyrocketed for a period of time.
+Let’s give you an example: you’re planning a shipment from Shanghai, China, to Los Angeles, US.
+The Port of Los Angeles is extremely busy and has faced serious port congestion and delays this year.
+As a result, the leasing charges for this port skyrocketed for some time.

-To add to this, containers were stuck in ports and terminals past the agreed-upon free days, so shippers were having to pay high demurrage and detention (D&D) charges.
+To add to this, containers were stuck in ports and terminals past the agreed-upon free days, so shippers had to pay high demurrage and detention (D&D) charges.
 Sometimes, these charges would add up to more than the container value itself!

 To solve this problem, freight forwarders shifted to other ports on the East Coast.
 By doing this, they were able to get lower container leasing and freight rates.
 Plus, they effectively managed their logistics operations within the stipulated free days.

-With the help of the graph above, we can conclude that the more TEUs a port handles, the more its pick-up charges will be.
+With the help of the graph above, we can conclude that the more TEUs a port handles, the higher its pick-up charges will be.

 How to find low pick-up rates on routes to the biggest ports in the US?